 But even before this study appeared we had anecdotal evidence for it.
 I knew from my own experience and that of my late wife that a brisk walk of half an hour can bring down our glucose level.

 I well remember when Catherine asked what she could do when her blood glucose meter showed that her level was above 200 about an hour after dinner.
 I suggested that we take a brisk walk around the block, and when we got back home and she tested again, her level was almost down to normal.

 Walk Before Eating

-Another study, this one published last year in Diabetologia, which is the professional journal of the European Association for the Study of Diabetes, looked at what happens when people get their physical activity before a meal.
+Another study, this one published in 2014 in Diabetologia, which is the professional journal of the European Association for the Study of Diabetes, looked at what happens when people get their physical activity before a meal.
 The results surprised even the authors.